nk412/kafkalavista/README.md

 #### Show consumer lag by partition
 `--show-consumer-lag`

-*(If a specific topic/consumer is not selected, all kakfa topics and thier consumer lags are listed)*
+*(If a specific topic/consumer is not selected, all kakfa topics and their consumer lags are listed)*